 Happiness does not always mean smiling and experiencing only pleasant emotions.
 According to the research Journal of Experimental Psychology, a happy person is one whose emotions correspond to his values.
 If you can identify your preferred emotions, then you are already one step closer to happiness.

-The authors of the magazine write that, according to traditional research, the more pleasant emotions we experience, the happier we feel.
+The authors of the magazine write that, according to traditional research, the more positive emotions we encounter, the happier we feel.
 However, according to Aristotle, it depends on how often we feel the desired emotions.

 The researchers decided to check the saying of the ancient Greek philosopher.
-They invited 2,324 people from eight countries to participate in the experiment; the United States, Brazil, China, Germany, Ghana, Israel, Poland, and Singapore.
+They invited 2,324 people from eight countries to participate in the experiment; Brazil, China, Singapore, Germany, Ghana, Israel, Poland, and the United States.

 Read also: 4 Psychological Practices That Will Fill Your Life With Happiness